Veturi: Entry into films

 Veturi had contacts with the Telugu film industry during his days as a journalist.
 He used to meet veteran lyric writer Dasarathi often.
 Legendary director V. Nagayya offered him a role in his film, Naa Illu (1953).
 However, two days before the shooting began, Veturi decided not to act as he felt that he was not fit for acting, and wrote a letter of apology to Nagayya for rejecting his offer.
 N. T. Rama Rao, has invited him to join the film industry as a lyricist.
 In 1974, he wrote his first song, "Bharatanaari Charitamu" (భారతనారి చరితము), in the form of Harikatha, for O Seeta Katha (1974) under the direction of K. Viswanath.

 1970s

+In 1978, K Viswanath's Siri Siri Muvva proved his prowess in expressing diverse emotions with poetry.

 In 1977, actor Sr. N.T.R's Adavi Ramudu showcased Veturi's talent for penning inspirational and romantic lyrics.
 The album was an instant hit among various audiences.
-In 1978, K Viswanath's Siri Siri Muvva proved his prowess in expressing diverse emotions with poetry.
 Acharya Aatreya, the leading lyricist in those days, was known to take days for writing a song.
 Veturi became the first choice for directors and producers too because of his ability to write a song to the director's taste in a few minutes.
 He went on to pen more than 5,000 songs in his career.
 He wrote more mass numbers for movies like Vetagadu and Driver Ramudu, and classics for movies like Sankarabharanam and Sagara Sangamam.
 In particular, Sankarabharanam stood as a landmark in the Telugu film industry.